How to Launch on Product Hunt in 2026: A No-BS Playbook for Founders

 If you don’t choose, you’ll default to the vanity metric of “rank” - and then hate your life when the spike dies 48 hours later.

-It’s a distribution event.
-Your job is to convert that attention into a system.
+A Product Hunt launch is not a growth strategy.
+It's a distribution event.
+Your job is to convert that 24-hour attention spike into a 30-day monetization system - or watch it evaporate.

 Most founders do two things: